Lynk Tools

 • Library: Select which content library to pull assets from

-The tool fills each block by cycling through the selected library's assets, fitting them end-to-end within the time window.
+The tool fills each block with full assets from the selected library, fitting them end-to-end within the time window.

 โš ๏ธ Important: Content blocks should not overlap.
 The summary section shows the total time covered and any gaps between blocks.